 Devops @Scale - Baruch Sadogursky

-Great talk about Devops structured as a Greek tragedy (everybody dies at the end).
+Great talk about Devops structured like a Greek tragedy (everybody dies at the end).
 Just too true to life!

 Angular vs React Smackdown - Matt Raible, Deepu K Sasidharan

 Funny comparison of Angular and React.
 At the end, not enough content for my taste.

 Tensorflow, deep learning, and modern concepts, without a Ph.D. - Martin Görner

 Martin builds a system to recognize planes in images using Tensorflow.
 I need to learn this stuff, as I could not follow all of the slides.
 Here is an example, I finished university too long ago ;) :